bparanj/linksearch/README.md

 # Tasks

 - Use Alpine tooltip component in ssh.html after the content is copied to clipboard: 'Copied!'.
 Learn how to pass a string and variable to the magic directive.
+PENDING
 - Customize linksearch.html.
 Search feature with clear button.
-Change the data to title and link.
-Open the link in new tab.
+Polish the UI.
 - Setup paid Tailwind to make landing.html work
 - Purine levels in foods (low, moderate, high).
 Sort by purine level.
 - On hitting enter display the results table and allow copy of command and password